 Unpacking the ACRC approach

-This is the first in a series of blog posts exploring the African Cities Research Consortium’s conceptual framework.
+This is the second in a series of blog posts exploring the African Cities Research Consortium’s conceptual framework.
 Building on our first working paper, our research directors delve deeper into the urban development challenges we are seeking to address, our research approach and the concepts we’ll be using.

 The first article explored the key challenges facing African cities and opportunities for development, and this second one introduces the consortium’s research approach.